hf02/linkcircle/README.md

 ## Documentation

-**More in-depth and technical**.
+**This section is more in-depth and technical**.
 You likely won't have to go into here if you're just casually using Linkcircle.

 ### Options